fg91/learning_cuda/notes/lesson_2/README.md

 ### Scatter
 **One-to-many**
-Each tasks takes an input and calculates the position in the output(s) by itself, for example sorting.
+Each task takes an input and calculates the position in the output(s) by itself, for example sorting.

 Example:
 ```